 It’s a tonic when dogs feel under the weather.

 Many people believe “Dogs eat grass because they have an upset stomach”. #

 Certainly, if a dog eats grass without chewing much before swallowing, the dog will almost certainly vomit.
 If, however, the dog chews the grass well before swallowing, the dog will not vomit.
 So if a dog swallows something that makes them feel ill, then inducing vomiting would seem like a good thing.
 Also, if a dog has a mild upset stomach, there would be some logic in providing their stomach with some form of medicine that well-chewed grass might provide.

 I have also observed my dogs eating grass and swallowing without chewing, which almost immediately induces vomiting, so I’m convinced that they also use grass as a medicine.

 Your dog does this out of boredom.

 We all know that a bored dog can get up to all sorts of things, including destructive chewing.
 Digging in the garden and barking.
 Eating grass can be another way that your dog is looking to fill their time.

 Our dogs can get up to all sorts of mischief when they’re bored.
 That includes going on destructive rampages by chewing, barking or digging up whatever takes their fancy.
 But grass eating can also sign your dog lacks stimulation and is looking for ways to fill their time.

 Should I worry about my dog eating grass?

 The short answer is generally no. As long as your dog is only occasionally eating grass and appears to enjoy it, then it is nothing to worry about.

 In fact, even If your dog eats grass daily and seems to show no signs of illness and enjoy it, then, to be honest, I wouldn’t worry too much.
 However, please speak to your vet if you have any concerns.

-If your dog does eat grass and is immediately sick afterwards, then monitor him for a few hours.
+If after eating grass your dog is immediately sick afterwards, then monitor him for a few hours.
 As long as your dog is back to their normal self afterwards, the chances are they have got rid of whatever was causing them to feel under the weather.